gvwilson/thirdbit/src/fiction/madica/index.md

 ## Mom Comes Home!

 Madica shrieked.
-The saucer tilted forward to give its bubble-headed pilot a better view of her bedroom.
+The saucer tilted forward
+to give its bubble-headed pilot a better view of her bedroom.
 "Look out!"
 Laurellen grabbed Madica's arm and pulled her out of the way as the red beam zapped through the window again, blowing Frankenprincess out of her chair.

 The two girls fell to the floor in a heap.
-The little saucer tilted forward again, took aim, tilted back to fire once more—
+The little saucer tilted forward to take aim once again—

-—and the black cat landed on it with a *thump!* The saucer tipped wildly from side to side, trying to shake it off, but the cat swayed back and forth.
-Once, twice, a third time: it hooked the saucer's edge with its paws and flipped it over, leaping off in the same motion.
+—and the black cat landed on it with a *thump!*
+The saucer tipped wildly from side to side, trying to shake it off, but the cat swayed back and forth.
+Once, twice, a third time:
+it hooked the saucer's edge with its paws and flipped it over, leaping off in the same motion.

-*Zzzooorrrnnng—clank! clank! crash!* A moment later a very dented saucer wobbled up past Madica's window and flew away.
+*Zzzooorrrnnng—clank! clank! crash!*
+A moment later
+a very dented saucer wobbled up past Madica's window and flew away.

 "Maaadicaaa!
 What are you doing up there?"

 "Nothing, dad!" she yelled back.
 "I just narble flarble moo!"
 She held her breath.
 Nonsense words never worked with her mom, but if her dad was still chopping vegetables…

 "Okay, but you promise you'll clean up before you come downstairs?"

 "I promise!"
 She whooshed out the breath she had been holding and sat up.
 "Are you all right?" she asked Laurellen.

 "I think so," her friend said shakily.
 "What—what just happened?
 And where's the dinosaur?"

 Madica yanked the covers out of the way and peered under the bed.
+Sure enough,
-Sure enough, the little dinosaur had disappeared.
-She scrambled to her feet, dashed over to the window, threw it open, and stuck out her head.
-The black cat was gone too—all she could see were a few pawprints in the snow.
+the little dinosaur had disappeared.
+She scrambled to her feet,
+dashed over to the window,
+threw it open,
+and stuck out her head.
+The black cat was gone too—all she could see was a few pawprints in the snow.

 She pulled her head back inside and slammed the window down.
-"All right!" she said loudly.
+"All right," she said firmly.
 "I know you're in here somewhere.
-If you don't come out right now, I'm going to be very, very cross!"
+If you don't come out right now,
+I'm going to be very, very cross!"

 "Me too!"
+Laurellen echoed,
-Laurellen echoed, brushing herself off and folding her arms to match Madica's.
+brushing herself off and folding her arms to match Madica's.

+A moment passed,
+and another,
-A moment passed, and another, and then a cheery voice downstairs said, "Hello the house!"
+and then a cheery voice downstairs said,
+"Hello!"

 Madica's hand flew to her mouth.
 Laurellen looked at her wide-eyed.
 Madica's mom was home!
 And from the sound of her footsteps, she was coming upstairs!

-Without a word, the girls shoved the partly-disintegrated dolls under the bed.
+Without a word,
+the girls shoved the partly-disintegrated dolls under the bed.
 Laurellen grabbed a box of crayons and a pad of paper from Madica's dresser and started drawing penguins.
 Madica threw herself onto the bed beside her and picked up the nearest book just as her mom knocked opened her bedroom door.

-"Hello, love," Madica's mom said, bending down to kiss the top of her head.
+"Hello, love," Madica's mom said, bending down to kiss the top of her daughter's head.
 She frowned and sniffed.
 "What's that smell?"

 "Hi."
 "What smell?"
 Laurellen and Madica said at the same time.

 Madica's mom sniffed the air again.
 "It smells like something's burning."

 "It's dad's night to cook, remember?"
 Madica said.

 "Ah."
 Her mom smiled and tousled her mousy hair.
 "Well, I'd best go give him a hand then.
 You two wash up before you come down."

 "We will," they said in unison.

-As soon as the door closed behind her, they let out huge sighs.
+They let out huge sighs as soon as the door closed behind her.
 "That was close," Madica said.

 "Too close," Laurellen agreed.
 She tossed the pad of paper across the room and flopped back on the bed.
 "I'm sorry about Mrs. Mop."

 "It's okay," Madica said, her nose still in her book.
 "I hardly played with her any more anyway.
 Or—or Frankenprincess."
-Laurellen reached up and squeezed her hand, but let the lie pass.
+Laurellen squeezed her hand but let the lie pass.

-The rest of the evening was as normal as the previous hour hadn't been.
+The rest of the evening was as normal as the previous hour hadn't been despite the two girls wanting nothing more than to search for the missing dinosaur.
-Madica's mom told them about an old lady who had come into the library that day to return a book she'd checked out forty years ago, and about a boy—"I think he's in your class, love"—who had taken out every single one of the dozen books that the library had about asteroids and meteors.
+Madica's mom told them about
+an old lady who had come into the library to return a book she'd checked out forty years ago, and about a boy—"I think he's in your class"—who had taken out every single book the library had about asteroids and meteors.
 Madica and Laurellen looked at each other and rolled their eyes.

 "Did he have a flumpy wing?"
 Madica asked.

 "Madica!" her father said reprovingly.
 "That's not a nice thing to say."

 "Sorry," she muttered.
 "Did he have an *unusual* wing?"
-But she knew what her mother's answer would be before she said 'yes'.
+She knew what her mother's answer would be.
 There was only one boy in her class who would take out a dozen books at once about anything.

-Her dad talked about an email message he'd received from some fairies they had known years ago, while Madica and Laurellen ate their spaghetti carbonara and their apple pie, drank their carrot juice, cleared the table, and *didn't* say, "A little invisible dinosaur from outer space is hiding upstairs."
+Her dad talked about an email message he'd received from some fairies they had known years ago, while Madica and Laurellen ate their spaghetti carbonara and their apple pie, drank their carrot juice, cleared the table, and *didn't* say,
+"By the way,
+we met a little invisible dinosaur from outer space."
 After the table was cleared they voted on what game to play, as they always did, and the two girls chose "Escape", as they did every week.
 "Aw, do I have to be Santa Claws again?"
-Madica's dad complained, grinning, but the girls were already setting up the board.
+Madica's dad complained with a grin, but the girls were already setting up the board.

 The next half hour flew by.
 Madica, her mom, and Laurellen moved their little wooden fairies from one hiding place to another, slowly gathering the treasures they needed to escape from Santa's factory at the North Pole.
-Her father ho-ho-ho'd every time his chubby red Santa came close to them.
+Her father ho-ho-ho'd
+every time his chubby red Santa came close to them.
 "I'm gonna get you!" he growled.
 "I'm gonna get you and turn you into an elf!"

 "Ssh," Madica's mom said, putting her hand on his arm.
 "Let's not give them nightmares."

 "It's okay, mom," Madica said.
 She turned over the Secret Door card she had just drawn, stuck out her tongue at her dad, and said, "Ho ho ho yourself."
 They all laughed.

-In the end, only the two girls made it to the sleigh and got away.
+In the end only the girls made it to the sleigh and got away.
 Madica's mom sighed theatrically.
 "I guess I'm washing dishes," she said.

 "I'll help," said her dad.
 "You girls pack this up—it'll be time for Laurellen to go soon."

+Half an hour later,
+after hugging her friend goodbye, practicing piano, and brushing her teeth,
+Madica lay in bed
+with her light out
+and the covers pulled over her head once again.
+This time,
+though,
-Half an hour later, having hugged her friend goodbye and done her piano practice and brushed her teeth, Madica was back in her room with her light out and the covers pulled over her head once again.
-This time, though, she wasn't waiting for Santa Claws to come and kidnap her.
+she wasn't waiting for Santa Claws to come and kidnap her.
+Instead,
-Instead, she was wondering where the little dinosaur had gone, and who had been flying the saucer, and how the black cats fit into it all.
-She was still wondering when sleep found her, not knowing that a small, furry shape was curled up on the roof above her, its paws tucked under its body to stay warm, keeping watch through the night.
+she was wondering where the little dinosaur had gone, how the black cats fit into it all, and who had been flying the saucer that had zapped her dolls (which she was *not* going to cry about, she told herself firmly).
+She was still wondering when sleep found her, not knowing that a small furry shape was curled up on the roof above her, its paws tucked under its body to stay warm, keeping watch through the night.

 </section>